 Who's… [view grant]

-John L. Horn Memorial Sport Climbing Award—AAC Sierra Nevada Section of the Western Region.
+John L. Horn Memorial Sport Climbing Award—AAC Western Region.

-The John L. Horn Memorial Sport Climbing Award, sponsored by the American Alpine Club, provides an opportunity for young members of the American Alpine Club’s Sierra Nevada section to explore the world, and expand their life’s adventures, aspirations, and connections.
+The John L. Horn Memorial Sport Climbing Award, sponsored by the American Alpine Club, provides an opportunity for young members of the American Alpine Club’s Western Region to explore the world, and expand their life’s adventures, aspirations, and connections.
 This grant is designed for young people between the ages of 18 and 28 who share John’s passion for this particular branch of climbing, and who, as awardees, are willing to serve as lifelong sport climbing ambassadors to the larger climbing community.
-For John, the “spirit of sport climbing” encompassed these important values: competition (in the purest sense), the drive for success, camaraderie, and, above all,… [view grant]
+For John, the “spirit of sport climbing” encompassed these important values: competition (in the purest sense), the drive for success, camaraderie, and, above all, the love of adventure.

 Hans Saari Memorial Fund Exploration Grant